denham-ed/adventure_capital/README.md

 [Tables Generator](https://www.tablesgenerator.com/markdown_tables#) was used to create the framework for the testing tables, above.

+[Grammarly](https://app.grammarly.com/) was used to correct spelling and grammatical errors, particularly in README.md
 ### Acknowledgements
 - The support of my mentor Spencer Barriball for his advice, guidance and directions to resources is gratefully acknowledged.